How can we help you?

-Also, if you send us an enquiry, submit your details on our website or provide us with feedback, we will collect your name, contact details and details of your enquiry or feedback.
+Also, if you send us an enquiry, submit your details on our websites or provide us with feedback, we will collect your name, contact details and details of your enquiry or feedback.

 In addition to the above, we may also collect sensitive information where you consent to the collection of that information and the information is reasonably necessary to carry out a business function or activity.
-The most likely sensitive information we may collect includes criminal background checks and records.
+The type of sensitive information that we are most likely to collect includes criminal and security background checks.

-We collect personal information from you in a number of different ways.
-We may collect personal information from you directly or during our dealings with you, for example:
+We collect your personal information in different ways.
+We may collect personal information from you directly or through our dealings with you, for example: